gelic-idealab/komodo-unity/Komodo/Assets/WebGLTemplates/KomodoWebXRFullView2020/test-results-YYYY-MM-DD-HHMM.md

 - Menu loads correctly on every entry _RESULT_
 - Only shows spectator content initially _RESULT_
 - Only one panel shows at a time _RESULT_
+- Menu is comfortably placed for both hands _RESULT_
   - Only current tab is highlighted _RESULT_
 - On enter VR, shows Create panel _RESULT_
 - On enter VR, shows height calibration _RESULT_